No US/Singapore Tax Treaty: What That Means for Expats

 The current rate of social security is 6.2% for the employer and 6.2% for the employee.
 The IRS considers self-employed expats as both the employer and the employee, so the Social Security tax amount for self-employed individuals is 12.4%.
 The Medicare tax rate is 1.45% each for employers and employees, so, naturally, self-employed individuals are liable for a Medicare tax of 2.9%.
 That is, the current self-employment tax rate is 15.3%.
 The self-employed expats in Singapore need to make sizeable social security payments both in the United States and Singapore.
 However, if a US expat is employed by a Singapore employer and required to pay taxes into the Singapore social security equivalent, they may not be required to pay US Social Security tax.

-Greenback accountants can help expats in Singapore pay as little as possible.
+Greenback accountants can help expats in Singapore pay as little as possible, especially with no US/Singapore tax treaty.
 Get started with us today.